The Devil Wears Prada (film): Plot

 Aspiring journalist Andrea "Andy" Sachs has recently graduated from Northwestern University.
-Despite her lack of knowledge of the fashion industry, she is hired as a junior personal assistant to Miranda Priestly, the editor-in-chief of Runway magazine in New York City.
-Andy decides to tolerate Miranda's abusive treatment until she can use her connections from Runway to find a job more focused on journalism.
+Despite her lack of knowledge of the fashion industry, she is hired as a junior personal assistant to Miranda Priestly, the cruel editor-in-chief of Runway magazine in New York City.
+Andy resolves to tolerate Miranda's abusive treatment until she can use her connections from Runway to find a journalism-focused job.

-Andy fits in poorly with her superficial, fashion-forward co-workers, particularly Miranda's senior assistant, Emily Charlton, and struggles to adjust to the pressures and irrational demands of being Miranda's assistant.
-After Andy fails to arrange for Miranda to be flown back from Miami during a hurricane, Miranda berates her.
-Andy approaches Runways art director, Nigel, for advice, and he helps her select stylish clothes to wear to work.
+Andy fits in poorly with her superficial, fashion-forward co-workers, particularly Miranda's British senior assistant, Emily Charlton, and struggles to meet Miranda's irrational demands.
+After she fails to arrange for Miranda to be flown back from Miami during a hurricane, she is berated.
+She then approaches Runways art director Nigel for advice, and he helps her select stylish clothes to fit the extremely fashion-conscious workplace.

-After noticing Andy's change in appearance and increased commitment to the job, Miranda begins to delegate more complicated and important tasks to her.
-As Andy becomes more glamorous and absorbs the Runway philosophy, she gradually outperforms Emily, who yearns to attend Paris Fashion Week as Miranda's assistant and, in preparation for the event, adheres to extreme diets that endanger her health.
+Noticing Andy's increased commitment to the job, Miranda delegates more important tasks to her.
+Andy soon outperforms Emily, who yearns to attend Paris Fashion Week as Miranda's assistant.
+In preparation for the event, Emily follows extreme diets that endanger her health.

-When Emily arrives to work while sick and forgets important details about the guests at a charity benefit, Andy steps in to save Miranda from embarrassment.
-Miranda then selects Andy to be her assistant at Paris Fashion Week instead of Emily.
-Emily is later hit by a car; while visiting her in the hospital, Andy informs Emily of Miranda's changed plan, and Emily berates Andy for accepting Miranda's offer.
-Andy's boyfriend, Nate, is disappointed that she has become one of the shallow, egoistical women she once ridiculed, and they break up.
+When Emily arrives to work sick and forgets the names of important guests at a charity benefit, Andy steps in to save Miranda from embarrassment.
+Miranda subsequently selects Andy to accompany her to Paris Fashion Week.
+Emily is horrified that Andy accepted Miranda's offer.
+After Andy snaps at her boyfriend Nate, he breaks up with her, disappointed that she has become one of the shallow, egotistical women she once ridiculed.